 Importers may of course choose to verify the standards of GMP at the active-substance suppliers themselves or through a third party.
 Whichever option is chosen, the questions and answers above are also relevant.

 There is no guarantee that such a request will be fulfilled, as the competent authorities need to balance such requests with other priorities.
+When an active substance manufacturer applies for a voluntary inspection, this does not constitute an obligation for the competent authority to trigger an inspection.
 It should also be borne in mind that an inspection does not replace the responsibility of the manufacturing-authorisation holder using the active substance in question as a starting material and will not be accepted alone as adequate assurance that the manufacturing authorisation holder has fulfilled its responsibilities.

 - 6. The notice to applicants requires the submission of a declaration signed by the qualified person (QP) that the active substance used is manufactured in accordance with GMP.
 The active substance in my product is widely used, but not normally as a pharmaceutical active substance, and I am having some difficulty in confirming compliance.
 What should I do to furnish the required declaration?
 H+V September 2008

 Full compliance with GMP for finished products and active substances is a legal obligation for manufacturing-authorisation holders.
 It is recognised that for a small number of medicinal products, the primary use of the active substance is not in a medicinal product and the producer may therefore not be aiming to meet the specific requirements of pharmaceutical customers that represent an insignificant volume of business.